docker/docs/engine/admin/logging/splunk.md

 ## Usage

-To use the `splunk` driver as the default logging driver, set the `log-driver` and `log-opt` keys to appropriate values in the `daemon.json` file, which is located in `/etc/docker/` on Linux hosts or `C:\ProgramData\docker\config\daemon.json` on Windows Server.
+To use the `splunk` driver as the default logging driver, set the `log-driver` and `log-opts` keys to appropriate values in the `daemon.json` file, which is located in `/etc/docker/` on Linux hosts or `C:\ProgramData\docker\config\daemon.json` on Windows Server.
 For more about +configuring Docker using `daemon.json`, see